Scientists have recently named a new species of human ancestor, Homo bodoensis.

 Neanderthals and early humans lived on the Greek island of Naxos

-According to groundbreaking archaeological evidence, Neanderthals and early humans are now believed to have inhabited the Greek island of Naxos 200,000 years ago, much earlier than previously thought.
+According to groundbreaking archeological evidence, Neanderthals and early humans are now believed to have inhabited the Greek island of Naxos 200,000 years ago—much earlier than previously thought.

-A team of US, Canadian and Greek archaeologists announced on Wednesday the discovery of stone tools on the island of Naxos which have been proven to go back at least 200,000 years.
+A team of US, Canadian, and Greek archeologists announced on Wednesday the discovery of stone tools on the island of Naxos which have been proven to go back at least 200,000 years.
 Naxos is a Cycladic Greek island located in the very middle of the Aegean Sea.